 Topics are taken mostly from probability on graphs:

 No attempt is made at covering these areas in depth.

-Rather the emphasis is on illustrating common and important techniques.
+Rather the emphasis is on developing and illustrating common and important techniques.

 The notes are aimed at graduate students

 my own course notes)